deoluvictor99/movie-box/README.md

 ### Getting started

-To use Movie-Box, simply open your web browser and navigate to the following URL: [your-movie-box-url]
+To use Movie-Box, simply open your web browser and navigate to the following URL: [https://movie-box-hazel.vercel.app/]

 ### Usage